Wine with Turkey: What Wine Goes with Turkey?

 £13.99

 Leftover turkey banh mi is really a Vietnamese sandwich!
-Rather than wine, why don’t you stock up on a few bottles the flavoursome, non-alcoholic Riedenburger Dolden lager?
+Rather than wine, why not try the flavoursome Arrogant Frog Orange wine from Paul in the Languedoc?

 Sloppy Joes – Christmas style.
 For this we were looking for a red wine that was effortlessly tasty and could think of no better a wine than Domaine Bousquet’s Malbec.
 A great pairing.